golemfactory/golemate/README.md

 For more information how to setup Golem, consult the [Golem docs](https://docs.golem.network).
 To get a gWASM-compatible engine, you may follow the build instructions of [our fork of FabChess](https://github.com/golemfactory/FabChess).
+You can try another engine if it is [compatible with gWASM](https://docs.golem.network/#/Products/gWASM/Sandboxing).

 ## Enable/disable features
 Build of particular backends may be disabled using the cargo features for the library and the CLI.
 By default all backends are enabled.